andreatramacere/adiabatic_exp_radio_gamma_delay/README.md

-This repository contains the notebooksto reproduce the analysis published in the paper "Radio-γ-ray response in blazars as signature of adiabatic blob expansion"
+This repository contains the notebooks reproduce the analysis published in the paper "Radio-γ-ray response in blazars as signature of adiabatic blob expansion"

 The notebooks and the code in the folder: `jetset_sim_and_analysis` reproduce the analysis presented  in Section 2,3,4,5,7, and Appendix C.

 The notebooks and the code in the folder: `radio_gev_data_and_analysis` reproduce  the analysis presented in Section 6.

-## Instructions to run the notebooks in the `jetset_sim_and_analysis`
+# Instructions to run the notebooks in the `jetset_sim_and_analysis`
 The version of jetset is 1.2.0rc11: https://github.com/andreatramacere/jetset/releases/tag/1.2.0rc11

 Since this is a pre-release, it is not published yet on conda and pip, to install this version, you can use one of the methods described below:

-- use the install script in : https://github.com/andreatramacere/jetset-installer
+- use the installation script in : https://github.com/andreatramacere/jetset-installer

 OR